K-Kasper/tenzies-plus/README.md

 # Tenzies Plus

-This is a Scrimba tutorial project Tenzies plus my extra features.
+This is a Scrimba tutorial project Tenzies, plus my extra features.

-Features made by me are:
+Features made by me so far are:

 - adding dots to the dice (previously numbers)
 - adding rolls stat